 Name: Date:

-Instructions: Think about relationships you've seen in your life.
-These could be characters from a tv show or movie, public figures or people you know personally.
-Please provide three examples of healthy relationships and explain why you think they're healthy, based on what we talked about in class.
+from a tv show or mexamples of healthy about relationships you've seen in your life.
+These could be characters novie, public figures or people you know personally.
+Please provide three relationships and explain why you think they're healthy, based on what class.
 Be sure to explain your reasons with examples, too!

 EXAMPLE

-Couple: Beyonce and Jay-Z
+Couple: Beyo once and Jay-Z

 Know them from: Music videos and award shows

-Why do you think this is a healthy relationship?
+Why do you think th is is a healthy relationship?
 Please give examples:

-They talk about each other a lot in the media, always in positive ways.
-They started a family together and both seem really into each other whenever you see them in pictures.
+ch other a lot in the media, always in positive ways.
+They started and both seem really into each other whenever you see them in

 Couple 1:

 Know them from:

-Why do you think this is a healthy relationship?
+Why do you think th is is a healthy relationship?
 Please give examples:

 Couple 2:

 Know them from:

-Why do you think this is a healthy relationship?
+Why do you think th is is a healthy relationship?
 Please give examples:

 Couple 3:

 Know them from:

-Why do you think this is a healthy relationship?
+Why do you think th is is a healthy relationship?
 Please give examples: